Skip to main content

 A Scientist’s Life Beyond the Bench: Serving the Community with a Ph.D. in Science and a Passion for Research

-Kevin Alicea-Torres is a Ph.D. candidate at The Wistar Institute, enrolled in a UPenn Biomedical Graduate Studies program and pursuing his research training at Wistar.
+Kevin Alicea-Torres completed his thesis research at The Wistar Institute as a Ph.D. student enrolled in a UPenn Biomedical Graduate Studies program.